tumblr/docs/api.md

 - `400 Bad Request` when the request has not provided the required data.
     - `400.8001` when an NPF JSON parameter is invalid or a bad format.
-    - `400.8002` when the reblog parent post and/or blog is invalid or cannot be found.
+    - `400.8002` when the reblog parent post and/or blog is invalid or cannot be found or cannot be interacted with.
     - `400.8005` when the uploaded media is an invalid format we cannot accept.
     - `400.8016` when there is something invalid about the format of the answer content or layout.
 - `401 Unauthorized` when the requester is an unauthorized client.